zuzannawishowski25/WebDevFinalProject/README.md

 # Update: When user clicks a button, increment the counter in Firestore
 # Delete: Reset button sets counter value to 0

+# Firestore rules are currently open for demonstration purposes.